 The programme's underlying philosophy is that health data science requires a combination of expertise spanning three fundamental areas: statistical, computational and health sciences.

 We wish to recruit graduates from the mathematical, statistical and computational sciences who are motivated to further develop and apply their methodological expertise within a multidisciplinary health research setting.

-- PhD registration fees at the UK/EU student rate (and college fees where required);
+- PhD registration fees at the UK student rate (and college fees where required);

 - research expenses and travel costs;